 Pretty Links is a link management plugin that enables you to shorten, track, and brand your links.
 Once downloaded and installed on your website, you can also use it to help you create alternate base URLs.

 You'll first need to own the domain you want to use as your alternate URL.
 You’ll also need to set it up so that the domain name system (DNS) for your alternate URL automatically forwards any visitors to your main website.

 Once that’s done, go to your WordPress dashboard and navigate to Pretty Links > Options.
 Check the box next to Use Shortlink URL, and then enter the URL you’d like to use right below:

 After that, click on Update.
 Now, all of your current pretty links (as well as the ones you create in the future) will sport the new, shorter URL you’ve chosen.

 If you don’t choose your domain name carefully, you may end up regretting it.
-However, even if your domain name is perfect, you might want to create alternate URLs for branding purposes or to capture a wider audience.
-Fortunately, it’s possible to alter your base URL while also keeping your original domain intact.
+However, even if your domain name is perfect, you might want to create an alternate base URL for branding purposes or to capture a wider audience.
+Fortunately, it’s possible to alter your base URL while keeping your original domain intact.

 - You want to shorten your links further.